-- The annual review in Y3 for pupils with a statement of educational need or an Education, Health and Care plan begins the process where parents are supported to make decisions regarding middle school choice. - Parents will be encouraged to consider all options for the next phase of education and the school will involve outside agencies, as appropriate, to ensure information is comprehensive but accessible and supportive.

-How will you support the new setting or school to prepare for my child or young person?

-- For pupils transferring to local schools, the SENCos of both schools will meet to discuss the needs of pupils with SEN in order to ensure a smooth and thorough transition. - For pupils transferring to schools further afield, the SENCos of both schools will arrange a telephone or virtual meeting to discuss the needs of pupils with SEN in order to ensure a smooth and thorough transition.

-What information will be provided to his or her new school?

-- The records of pupils who leave the school will be transferred when requested by the receiving school.
+- Parents will be encouraged to consider all options for the next phase of education and the school will involve outside agencies, as appropriate, to ensure information is comprehensive but accessible and supportive. - How will you support the new setting or school to prepare for my child or young person? - For pupils transferring to local schools, the SENDCOs of both schools will meet to discuss the needs of pupils with SEN in order to ensure a smooth and thorough transition. - For pupils transferring to schools further afield, the SENDCOs of both schools will arrange a telephone or virtual meeting to discuss the needs of pupils with SEN in order to ensure a smooth and thorough transition. - What information will be provided to his or her new school? - The records of pupils who leave the school will be transferred when requested by the receiving school.

------ Click here to return to the front page ----
+- Click here to return to the front page -